ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

     },
 ```

-If you want to nest groups recursively nest them group within a group.
+If you want to nest groups, recursively nest them within a group.

 ````json